vivekprm/vim-nvim-tmux-learning/vim-learnings.md

 - CTRl + r to redo.
 - Press CTRL+O in insert mode to run normal mode commands.
 - d + i + w to delete in word and takes the entire word regardless of position. action + motion + range.
 E.g. d + i + p to delete in paragraph. y + i + p yank in paragraph.
+- d + i + " delete things inside the quote.
+It finds the next quote and delete things from there.
-- Install [text objects plugin](https://github.com/kana/vim-textobj-function) to e.g. delete in function using d + i + f
+- Install [text objects plugin](https://github.com/kana/vim-textobj-function) to e.g. delete in function using d + i + f.
 - d + a + w to delete around word.
 - c + i + ( change in parantheses. d + i + w to delete and cool thing is you don't have to be in the parantheses.
 Same works with ".
 - From insert mode press Ctrl+O, 0 beginning of line, Ctrl+O, $ end of line